aces/sing-squashfs-support/README.md

 * The directory `build_data` contains code and instructions to make squashfs files;
 * The directory `build_simg` contains code and instructions to build a singularity container;
 * The directory `bin` contain some utility scripts (e.g. `sing_sftpd`);
-* The directory `examples` contains sample README files to install with your data, for helping users access it;
+* The directory `doc_examples` contains sample README files to install with your data, for helping users access it;
 * The directory `images` contains a PDF of technical diagrams, and its source in OmniGraffle format;
 * The rest of this README here contains hints and code snippets on accessing the data files.